dermesser/Yadoku/README.md

 # YAdoku: Yet another Sudoku solver.

 This is a quite simple backtracking Sudoku solver.
-Easy 9x9 systems are usually solved within some milliseconds (e.g. example1), very hard ones need few seconds (example3 needs 1.6 seconds with -O3 on an elderly Core i5 processor).
+It's fast for most systems intended for humans (every tested sudoku from this category needed less than a second, usually less than 0.25 seconds), but can be very slow on very hard ones (like Peter Norvig's [top95](http://norvig.com/top95.txt)).

 ## `sudoku9` executable